 Step 1: Review the Residency Policy and Qualified Zip Code Listing (Metro Applicants) to verify if you are eligible to apply, Click here to view.

-In order to prove that you meet the qualifications, you MUST SUBMIT TWO of the approved supporting documents listed below.
+To prove that you meet the qualifications, you MUST SUBMIT TWO of the approved supporting documents listed below.
 Students may claim residency on their own behalf, or if claimed as a dependent, on behalf of their parent(s) or legal guardians:

-(Please note there is a 30-day turnaround time.)
+Please note there is a 30-day turnaround time.

 DCPS Students who enroll at a District Public (or District Public Charter) School or Metro Area public high school or enters the University of the District of Columbia in the fall or spring semester immediately following his or her high school graduation and has an official high school transcript with his or her current District or Metro Area address noted on their transcript are exempt from steps 1-3.
 However, if a student does not enroll the fall or spring semester after graduation student must adhere to steps 1-3 as outlined above.

 This policy applies ONLY to students who are current employees of the District of Columbia government, and who are actively engaged in agency-sponsored education and training, and whose enrollment at UDC will enhance their education and training.
 Such employees who provide the proof noted below qualify for District residency status.
 Students who meet this qualification must provide two forms of proof.
 Please submit an employment verification letter, and a driver’s license or state-issued ID.